ISCPC/CalculiX-Builder/README.md

 #### 1.4 Install preCICE \[Optional\]
 Install preCICE by [instruction on the preCICE official site](https://github.com/precice/precice/wiki/Building:-Using-CMake).
-Currently, this Builder supports Only preCICE v2.x.
+Currently, CalculiX-Builder supports ONLY preCICE v2.x.

 ### 2. get sources for CalculiX-Builder
 Get CalculiX-Builder from this repository and the base ccx sources and required libraries such as ARPACK and SPOOLES as submodules.